particle-iot/docs/src/content/reference/cli.md

 ### example particle.include

-  The particle.include and particle.ignore files are just regular text files with one filename per line.
+  The particle.include and particle.ignore files are just regular text files with one file name per line.
 If your directory has one of these files, the CLI will use it to try and determine what to include or ignore when compiling your app.

 ```text
 # particle.include